swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

 This actor performs a loop during which it assigns values to `self.int`, the actor becomes fully initialized the first time this loop runs.
-While the implications on actor isolation are hard to observe here, the general need of performing a task once the actor is fully initialized is the same.
-In the case of distributed actors, we need to emit the `actorReady(self)` call, only once, as the actor becomes initialized, and we should not repeatedly call the actor system's `actorReady` method which would force system developers into weirdly defensive implementations of this method.

-Thankfully, this is possible to track in the compiler, and we can emit the ready call only once, based on internal initialization marking mechanisms (that store specific bits for every initialized field).
+We need to emit the `actorReady(self)` call, only once, as the actor becomes initialized, and we should not repeatedly call the actor system's `actorReady` method which would force system developers into weirdly defensive implementations of this method.
+Tankfully, this is possible to track in the compiler, and we can emit the ready call only once, based on internal initialization marking mechanisms (that store specific bits for every initialized field).

+> This same mechanism of "do something only once, at full initialization time" is also used to emit "hop to self" in normal actors, where the actor's execution hops to its dedicated executor once it has become fully initialized, but does not need to hop any of the subsequent times in the loop.

 The synthesized (pseudo)-code therefore is something like this:

 ```swift
 distributed actor DA {